Deep Rock Galactic: Game modes

+Each mission type can be played on six different difficulties, called hazard levels.
+Each level increases enemy health, damage, and spawn volume and frequency.
+Missions can also have one of three mission lengths and cave complexity modifiers, which gives players a longer objective and makes the cave bigger and more complex respectively.
+There are also randomly assigned modifiers that a mission can have up to two of.
+These modifiers are broken into two categories, being Anomalies and Warnings, with Anomalies typically having good or neutral effects, and Warnings having negative effects but offering more experience to compensate.

+In addition to standard missions, there are two special mission types, referred to as Deep Dives and Elite Deep Dives.
+In these, a randomly generated sequence of three missions in an ascending difficulty is created, with the biome, mission type, modifiers, and layouts being almost entirely random.
+All three missions must be completed consecutively, although resources are carried over between each of the three missions.
+In addition to credit and experience rewards, players receive special items called Matrix Cores, which are used to unlock weapon modifications and cosmetic items.
+However, these can only be collected once per mission per week, resulting in a total of six Cores if both the Deep Dive and the Elite Deep Dive are completed.

 Development

 Deep Rock Galactic is the first game developed by Ghost Ship Games.
-The team has stated that they took inspiration from both Minecraft and Left 4 Dead, and felt that a problem with Left 4 Dead was that it was unbalanced for new players who wanted to play with veterans, as such they wanted to design a game where all teammates would be on even footing regardless of experience.
+The team has stated that they took inspiration from both Minecraft and Left 4 Dead, and felt that a problem with Left 4 Dead was that it was unbalanced for new players who wanted to play with veterans, and wanted to design a game where all teammates would be on even footing regardless of experience.

 Deep Rock Galactic entered early access on February 28, 2018, where it stayed for two years prior to its full release in 2020.
 Ghost Ship Games used the early access model to get community feedback in order to determine which features to prioritize.
 The low-poly art style was chosen for its efficiency in adding content.
 The most difficult part of development was creating the procedural world generator.
 Deep Rock Galactic used Unreal Engine for development and was made with the engine's Blueprint scripting for quick iteration.

-The game continues to be developed, with intermittent updates adding new biomes, equipment, and accessories.
-Since November 4th, 2021, Ghost Ship Games has begun releasing content in themed season updates.
+The full version of the game was released on May 13, 2020.
+Post-launch, the game continues to be developed, with intermittent updates adding new biomes, equipment, and accessories.
+Since November 4, 2021, Ghost Ship Games has begun releasing content in themed season updates.
 These center around new enemy types and add new equipment, missions, and cosmetics.
-Currently, the game is on Season 3, released on November 3rd, 2022 for PC.